 To catch scorpions with firm flesh and big pincers which are suitable to cook tasty dishes, locals climb up the mountains with hoes, buckets, tongs, and catch scorpions hidden under rocks.
 Experienced scorpion catchers know exactly the rocks under which there are scorpions.

-From scorpions, local people cook a lot of outstanding dishes such as Fried scorpion, Toasted scorpion with salt, Grilled scorpion on skewer, Stir-fried scorpion with lemongrass and chili, Fried young scorpion, Stir-fried noodles with scorpion, Fried scorpion with butter, etc. Some people soak scorpion in wine to make Scorpion wine which can treat backache, body aches, and joint pain.
+From scorpions, local people cook a lot of outstanding dishes such as Fried scorpion, Toasted scorpion with salt, a Grilled scorpion on a skewer, Stir-fried scorpion with lemongrass and chili, Fried young scorpion, Stir-fried noodles with a scorpion, the Fried scorpion with butter, etc. Some people soak scorpion in wine to make Scorpion wine which can treat backache, body aches, and joint pain.